nwarford/nwarford-academic-site/content/authors/admin/_index.md

 - Visitors
 ---

 I am a Visiting Instructor of Computer Science at Oberlin College.
 At the University of Maryland, I was advised by <a href=https://www.umiacs.umd.edu/~mmazurek/>Michelle Mazurek</a>.
-My research interests focus on the intersection of computer security and at-risk users - people who, due to context or circumstance, experience elevated digital-safety risks and harms".
+My research interests focus on the intersection of computer security and at-risk users - people who, due to context or circumstance, experience elevated digital-safety risks and harms.